 There were the daily hikes to the woods and river with the dogs - the pack having grown from one to two to four - always with a camera if it wasn't mid-downpour, and then, when the camera smashed on the rocky river beach, with the cell phone, trying to capture glimpses of the delight and peace of those walks.
 The Mirror Project is my attempt to discover a part of that story, to show a bit of the magic that lives unseen in the middle of life.
 My work is, in the most literal sense, leading.
 From inception and through each incarnation, the next thing to be done has revealed itself, always unexpectedly, as a new trail to explore.
 My job is step to step to step and some days you arrive in a place.

 Inside the perimeter of a thing.

-As of sometime in August, I am taking the next step, out of managing the hotel and back into the art full-time.
+As of the end of August, I took the next step, out of managing the hotel and back into the art full-time.
 While not my first leap off the edge,it's been a couple decades since the last.
 I am excited and more than a bit terrified and, above all, certain this is correct for my life.
 Thank you for your interest in my work, and I look forward to our paths crossing soon.